kohonda/mppi_playground/README.md

 # MPPI Playground
-This repository contains an implementation of [Model Predictive Path Integral Control (MPPI)](https://arxiv.org/abs/1707.02342).
-It uses PyTorch to accelerate computations on the GPU and gymnasium as a simulator interface.
+This repository contains an implementation of [Model Predictive Path Integral Control (MPPI)](https://arxiv.org/abs/1707.02342) with PyTorch to accelerate computations on the GPU.

 ## Tested Native Environment
 - Ubuntu Focal 20.04 (LTS)